Autumn olive leaves and berries. Image credit: August Camp.

 KISMA Management Practices

 Autumn olive is a prevalent invasive in downstate Michigan, and has a spotty distribution throughout the upper peninsula.
-Managing this species is similar to managing other woody invasives like buckthorn.
+Managing this species is similar to managing other woody invasives like common and glossy buckthorn.

-1. using root wrenches or shovels to loosen root ball and remove as much of the root mass as possible
+1. use root wrenches or shovels to loosen root ball and remove as much of the root mass from the soil as possible

-2. hang pulled shrubs to dry or dispose of in a landfill or burn site if the shrub contains ripe berries
+2. hang pulled shrubs upside down to dry, dispose of plants in a landfill, or burn pulled plants if the shrub contains berries

-4. small saplings are easiest to remove by hand before becoming well established
+4. it is easiest to remove small saplings by hand before they become well established

-Note: Autumn olive can easily regrow from large amounts of root mass left in the ground, so care should be taken to remove as much of the underground portion as possible.
-Wearing protective gloves and sleeves is encouraged due to the thorny nature of this plant.
-Hanging or burning of the removed plant material is acceptable, however, care should be taken to remove all present fruits before transporting or hanging the pulled material.
+Note: Autumn olive can easily regrow if large amounts of root mass is left in the ground, so care should be taken to remove as much of the root from the ground as possible.
+Wearing protective gloves and sleeves is encouraged due to the thorns present on this plant.
+Hanging or burning removed plant material is acceptable, however, care should be taken to remove all present fruits before transporting or hanging the pulled material.

 Native Alternatives